lfca-ngo/tfca-next/README.md

 ### Switch Energy API

-We use the switch energy API from "Switch for the Climate" to allow visitors to change their energy provider inside of the app.
+We use the switch energy API from "Switch for the Climate" to allow visitors to change their energy provider inside of the app

 ### Politics API